KingContaria/StandardSettings/README.md

     piedirectory:root.tick.level.entities.blockEntities (Path of your Piechart)
     hitboxes:true (Show/hide Hitboxes)

-If you don't want some settings to be reset you have manually remove the line from the file.
+If you don't want some settings to be reset you have to manually remove the line from the file.